Nexus-Mods/Vortex/README.md

 ## Getting Started

-To get started with Vortex, it can be downloaded from [Nexus Mods](https://www.nexusmods.com/site/mods/1?tab=files) or from [GitHub](https://github.com/Nexus-Mods/Vortex/releases/latest).
+To get started, Vortex can be downloaded from [Nexus Mods](https://www.nexusmods.com/site/mods/1?tab=files) or from [GitHub](https://github.com/Nexus-Mods/Vortex/releases/latest).
 After the installer has been downloaded, just run it and follow the instructions.

 Additional information on Vortex and guides can be found in the [Vortex Wiki](https://github.com/Nexus-Mods/Vortex/wiki).